CumulusNetworks/docs/content/cumulus-netq-53/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 {{<notice note>}}
 <li>WJH is only supported on NVIDIA Spectrum switches running Cumulus Linux 4.4.0 or later.
 WJH latency and congestion monitoring is supported on NVIDIA Spectrum-2 switches or later.
-<li>Before you configure the NetQ Agent to run the NetQ WJH client, first make sure that the <em>what-just-happened.service</em>  is disabled in environments running Cumulus Linux.
-Alternately, if your deployment requires the Cumulus Linux <em>what-just-hapenned.service</em>, stop and disable the <em>netq-agent.service</em>.
+<li>Before you configure the NetQ Agent to run the NetQ WJH client, first make sure that the WJH service is disabled in environments running Cumulus Linux.
+Alternately, if your deployment requires the Cumulus Linux WJH service stop and disable the NetQ agent.
 {{</notice>}}

 {{%notice info%}}